watameron/YT-backlist-Host-domain-ads-2023/README.md

 Youtube url block ads BETA TEST ONLY

-block video ads pop-up watching only [homepage youtube block not working] very very sorry
+block video ads pop-up watching only [homepage youtube block not working]

 Do you use not working please contact